L.A.â€˜s Verified Response Policy Pushed Back

-Verified response in Los Angeles was expected to go into effect April 15, the Los Angeles Police Department said in February, but city officials say that’s more likely to happen in May or June.
+LOS ANGELES – Verified response in Los Angeles was expected to go into effect this month, the Los Angeles Police Department said back in February, but city officials say that’s more likely to happen in May or June.

-Joe Gunn, executive director of the Los Angeles Police Commission, said, presently, the Los Angeles Police Department (LAPD) is in the process of alerting its officers to the new policy.
+At press time, Joe Gunn, police commission executive director and a member of the task force, said the Los Angeles Police Department was in the process of alerting its officers to the new policy.
 “We are hesitant on any motion, but in any event we’re starting to prepare educational materials for the public and planning for the training.
-We expect the policy to be implemented May 15 or June 15.”
+We expect the policy to be implemented May 15 or June 15.
+It all depends on what comes out of the task force.”

 If you enjoyed this article and want to receive more valuable industry content like this, click here to sign up for our FREE digital newsletters!